caltechlibrary/air-sampling/README.md

 should see a Invoke URL.
 Use this with curl to test:

 `curl https://URL/test/submit -H "x-api-key: KEY" --request POST -d @input.json

-For the read portion, we need to add the python-aqi dependency to lambda.
-I created get-air-values directory, and then installed the dependency on your local machine type `pip install --target ./get-air-values python-aqi`.
-Once you're ready to deploy type `cd get-air-values ` and `zip -r ../deployment.zip .`.
-In Lambda create a new function, making sure to add the air-sampling role.
-Under the code section select "Upload from" and upload the zip file.
-Then select API Gateway and select the existing air_sampling endpoint.
-You can then get the contents at the URL

 Usage
 -----